cleancoindev/eth-peg-zone/README.md

 In case of modification our Javascript code ([migrations](/migrations) and [tests](/test)) follow our [eslint](/.eslintrc) configuration.

-This project has the [following contributors](https://github.com/WingsDao/griffin-consensus-poc/graphs/contributors).
+This project has the [following contributors](https://github.com/dfinance/eth-peg-zone/graphs/contributors).

 ## License

-Copyright © 2019 Wings Foundation
+Copyright © 2019 Wings Stiftung

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the [GNU General Public License](https://github.com/WingsDAO/griffin-consensus-poc/tree/master/LICENSE) along with this program.
+You should have received a copy of the [GNU General Public License](https://github.com/dfinance/eth-peg-zone/tree/master/LICENSE) along with this program.
 If not, see <http://www.gnu.org/licenses/>.